TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

  ![Cleanup settings2](CleanupSettings2.png)

-Every cleanup task can register in this form(providing some default values for the settings).
+Every cleanup task is visible in this form(providing some default values for the settings).

-A cleanup task is a class that extends a base class and needs to implement 3 actions:
+A cleanup task is a class that extends a base class and may implement 3 actions:

-- **Estimate** - calculate the number of deleted records
+- **Estimate** - calculation of the number of records to be deleted
 - **Display SQL** - instead of executing SQL, display it into infolog(used for debugging and validation)
 - **Execute** - execute a delete operation